SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Vinay Gupta

-It’s a long registration but it also depends upon the nature of the program.
-So it varies.
-But at the entire MoU may not get converted.
-You know it will always be lower than that because it’s a three stage.
-What is the MOU size then the aggregate dealer level or distributor level, limit sanction and then the overall utilization.
-So the three layer process.
-So the MOU never get consumed 100%.
-So that’s something I’m sure you would understand.
-However, any MOU once means MOU sign off.
+It’s a long gestation, but it also depends upon the nature of the program.
+So, it varies.
+But at the entire MOU may not get converted.
+It will always be lower than that because it’s a three stage.
+What is the MOU size, then the aggregate dealer level or distributor level limit sanction, and then the overall utilization.
+So, it’s the three layer process.
+So, the MOU never get consumed 100%.
+So, that’s something I’m sure you would understand.
+However, any MOU — once an MOU sign off, I think the leads start getting kicked in in the first week, first fortnight itself and the build up start happening.

-I think the leads start getting kicked in in the first week, first fortnight itself and the build up start happening.
 The build up gestation generally take around a year to be at a meaningful stage of the MOU being stabilized.
-Then natural growth within the MOU in terms of new leads or the enhancement from the existing dealers or the enhancement of the MoU.
-So that’s the natural process.
-But the stabilization of an mou, I can say broadly it takes around a year or so.
+Then, natural growth within the MOU in terms of new leads or the enhancement from the existing dealers or the enhancement of the MOU, so that’s the natural process.
+But the stabilization of an MOU, I can say broadly it takes around a year or so.

 Daksh Jain